Vera-D/BioInfoSandbox/ReadMe.md

-## Project Description - this file contains R script code for assesing sequence complexity with common genes used in oncology dx assays when looking at 1 mer,2,3,4,5,and 6 mers.
+## Project Description

+This file contains R script code for assesing sequence complexity with common genes used in oncology dx assays when looking at 1 mer,2,3,4,5,and 6 mers.
 The goal is to get an idea of sequence distriution for the different genes across the differenet n-mer combos.
 In this script we will have a FASTA file with the gene sequence of a panel.
 A simple panel will sequence 6 genes: KRAS, NRAS, HRAS.
 In the second run I will include BRAF, EGFR, PI3CK.
 To Test: Copy paste the code per section onto the R IDE.
 Be sure to modify the paths to your box.

+## Step1:

-## Step1: Go to Ensemble and download the reference sequence per gene using CHR38 annotatations.
+Go to Ensemble and download the reference sequence per gene using CHR38 annotatations.

 ## HRAS is small so lets start there